spiritinlife/spiritinlife.github.io/_posts/2014-08-02-Implementing-hanging-rack-clothes-js-canvas.markdown

 So we start with the html.

-Html is simple i just created a simple page with a canvas tag and script link in the body.
+Html is simple i just created a simple page with a canvas tag and script link in the body.\n

-{% highlight javascript  %}
+{% highlight html  %}
 		<canvas id="HangingRackCanvas" width=2000 height=600></canvas>
 		<script type="text/javascript" src="xCamera.js"></script>